 Chair: May R. Berenbaum, Professor of Entomology, Head, Department of Entomology

-Research Technologist/Naturalist: Steven R. Buck
+Natural Areas Coordinator: Steven R. Buck

 Duties: Manage CNA research sites, coordinate research and educational use and be the site resource person.

-Other Committee Members and their Areas:
+Other Committee Members and their departments:

-- Dr. Carol Augspurger - Plant Biology
+- Dr. Carol Augspurger, Plant Biology

-- Dr. Cary McDonald - Leisure Studies
+- Dr. Cary McDonald, Leisure Studies